 The landscape of community safety continues to change massively.
 There has been a shift from acquisitive crime to what can be described as 'high harm' crimes against people.
-Complex investigations into child sexual exploitation, modern slavery, human trafficking, honour-based violence and female genital mutilation have become business as usual for police forces.
+Complex investigations into child sexual exploitation, modern slavery, human trafficking, honour-based violence and female genital mutilation (FGM) have become business as usual for police forces.
 High-profile national events have increased victims' confidence to report historical and current offences, and the proactive work of all agencies in the safeguarding arena has revealed previously hidden demand.
 The threat from terrorism has also increased significantly.
 Offending increasingly has complex cyber elements, national and international connections and links to organised crime groups.
 Managing this complexity has to be balanced against providing the traditional services that communities expect: being easy to contact, there when you need them, providing a reassuring presence and protecting people.
-Locally, services have become increasingly stretched in dealing with complex societal problems - an ageing population and increases in domestic abuse, mental health and substance misuse, alongside other factors such as climate change.
+Locally, services have become increasingly stretched in dealing with complex societal problems - an ageing population and increases in domestic abuse, mental health and substance misuse, alongside other factors such as climate change and more recently the Covid-19 pandemic.

 These are complex challenges that cannot be addressed by individual services; they require more sophisticated responses.
-The police, the fire and rescue service and other agencies have had to find innovative ways of working together, focusing shrinking resources on people and places at the highest risk.
-Our local services also need to be able to dovetail into regional and national activities.
-This means they have to be easy to do business with, sharing information, skills and resources with partners to prevent and intervene early to deal with the root causes of problems before they become more complex and costly to address.
+The police, the fire and rescue service and other agencies have had to find innovative ways of working together and importantly sharing information, skills and resources with partners to prevent and intervene early to deal with the root causes of problems before they become more complex and costly to address.